unfortunate and ultimately pointless debate rages between those who

 to honor Darwin's original treatise, but now confirmed through observation

-and experiment) consists of five main tenets.
+and experiment) consists of four main tenets.
 First, he describes how

 species can change in shape and character through selective breeding.